Things to do in North London, UNITED KINGDOMMAP

 Opened in 1828, the Zoo now occupies 36 acres, with the most popular enclosures including the Reptile House, Meet the Monkeys, Animal Adventure and the Snowdon Aviary.

 Inhabitants include lions, monkeys, giraffes, camels, bearded pigs, great anteaters, pygmy hippopotami, blackfooted penguins, moon jellyfish, red-kneed bird-eating spiders, Burmese pythons (which appeared in the 2001 Harry Potter film, The Philosopher's Stone), Komodo dragons, and three western lowland gorillas (housed in the 6,000 square metre Gorilla Kingdom).

 London Zoo’s most recent additions include the Giants of the Galapagos area, opened in 2009 to celebrate Darwin’s 200th birthday and home to five giant tortoises, and the Tiger Territory, opened in March 2013 and home to the Zoo’s two Sumatran tigers, Jae Jae and Melati.

-This is a great attraction for children.
 During the summer months, London Zoo also holds a series of Zoo Lates, evening for adults with street food stalls, pop-up bars, fairground rides and live music.
 Another option is to stay overnight in one of the zoo's nine Gir Lion Lodges.

 where?
 London Zoo, Regent's Park, North London NW1 4RY.
 Tel: 020 7722 3333.
 Closest tubes: Camden Town (Northern Line), Regent's Park (Bakerloo) and Baker Street (Jubilee, Bakerloo & Metropolitan).
 MAP